Bisphenol A

 Bisphenol A (BPA) is a chemical compound primarily used in the manufacturing of various plastics.
 It is a colourless solid which is soluble in most common organic solvents, but has very poor solubility in water.
-BPA is produced on an industrial scale by the condensation of phenol and acetone, and has a global production scale which is expected to reach 10 million tonnes in 2022.
+BPA is produced on an industrial scale by the condensation reaction of phenol and acetone.
+Global production in 2022 was estimated to be in the region of 10 million tonnes.